Bacchus and Ariadne by Titian

-Ariadne’s story begins when as a daughter of the king Minos of Crete, she helps Theseus, an Athenian hero to kill the Minotaur (a beast which is half man and half bull) who lived in a labyrinth on the island of Crete.
-Ariadne saves Theseus by giving him a ball of thread which Theseus ties to the entrance of the labyrinth and he then unwinds the thread as he makes his way through the maze.
-After he finds the Minotaur and kills him, he can find his way out of the labyrinth by following Ariadne’s thread back to the entrance.
+Ariadne’s story begins when as a daughter of the king Minos of Crete, she helps Theseus, an Athenian hero to kill the Minotaur, a beast which is half man and half bull, who lived in a labyrinth on the island of Crete.
+Ariadne saves Theseus by giving him a ball of thread which Theseus ties to the entrance of the maze and he then unwinds the thread as he makes his way through the maze.
+After he finds the Minotaur and kills him, he finds his way out of the labyrinth by following Ariadne’s thread back to the entrance.

-Below another painting of the “Bacchus and Ariadne” story painted in 1597 by Annibale Carracci.
-This painting is a ceiling fresco known as “The Triumph of Bacchus and Ariadne”, part of the ceiling fresco cycle The Loves of the Gods in the Farnese Gallery of the Palazzo Farnese in Rome.
+Below is another painting of the “Bacchus and Ariadne” story painted in 1597 by Annibale Carracci.
+This painting is a ceiling fresco known as “The Triumph of Bacchus and Ariadne”, part of the ceiling fresco cycle titled, The Loves of the Gods in the Farnese Gallery of the Palazzo Farnese in Rome.
 Bacchus is in his chariot, and now Ariadne also has her chariot.
-Ariadne was a favourite subject for paintings, sculpture, vases etc. and there over 400 images of Ariadne in various pieces of art which are included at the Warburg Institute Iconographic Database.
+Ariadne was a favourite subject for paintings, sculpture and vases with over 400 images of Ariadne in various pieces of art which are included at the Warburg Institute Iconographic Database.

 Titian was the foremost artist of Venetian painting during the 16th century.
 His “Bacchus and Ariadne” composition is full of movement and colour with the figures dancing and celebrating with some poses taken from Greek sculpture of classical antiquity.
 An example is a satyr who is struggling with snakes in this painting whose figure is reminiscent of the Greek statue Laocoon and His Sons.